 This is also not a judgment.

-I’m not suggesting that anyone who is in a similar relationship follow my lead.
+I’m not suggesting anyone in a similar relationship follow my lead.
 My solution is not everyone’s solution.

 I can only hope my story unlocks someone else’s prison.